-\textit{Introduction.}---Ultrafast optoelectronic processes are the key to a wide variety of phenomena.
-Photosynthesis, photovoltaics, high speed computing (both classical and quantum), and space and time resolved spectroscopy (across disciplines such as biology, chemistry and physics) rely on the ability to control and manipulate excitations generated by the interaction of light and matter.
-Energy transferred to charge degrees of freedom (electron-hole pairs, excitons, etc.) by absorption of photons follow multiple pathways as the system relaxes down to the final state.
-Navigating the complex landscape created by the interplay of equilibration of the electron hole system (within a single band, multi-bands and/or multi-valleys as the case may be), dissipation via phonon generation and inelastic impurity scattering, and recombination, is both a challenge and an opportunity for achieving improved functionality.
-The large number of degrees of freedom, multiple competing time and length scales, and limited direct experimental access to the fundamental dynamic process involved are some of the key roadblocks to be overcome.
+Ultrafast optoelectronic processes are central to a wide range of phenomena, including photosynthesis, photovoltaics, high-speed classical and quantum computing, and time-resolved spectroscopy.
+All of these rely on the ability to control and manipulate excitations generated by the interaction of light and matter.
+Energy transferred to charge degrees of freedom, such as electron-hole pairs and excitons, by photon absorption follows multiple pathways as the system relaxes toward the final state.
+Navigating this complex landscape, shaped by equilibration of the electron-hole system within and between bands or valleys, dissipation via phonon generation and inelastic impurity scattering, and recombination, is both a challenge and an opportunity for achieving improved functionality.
+The large number of degrees of freedom, multiple competing time and length scales, and limited direct experimental access to the fundamental dynamical processes involved are some of the key roadblocks to be overcome.

 Biomimetics has emerged as an innovative way to explore the design space of ultrafast optoelectronics.
-In particular photosynthetic light harvesting systems are highly efficient in absorbing incident radiation despite the fluctuating and noisy environment they find themselves in~\cite{doi:10.1126/science.1142188,10.1063/1.3002335,fei_nat_comm_19}.
-The coupling of molecular motion to exciton dynamics, that traditionally is a source of loss, seems to enhance energy transfer.
-Translating to crystalline systems this suggests that there may exist a path where exciton-phonon (crystalline analog of molecular vibrational modes) quasi-particles/complexes circumvent dissipative losses~\cite{toyozawa, PhysRevLett.94.027402, leturcq}.
+In particular, photosynthetic light-harvesting systems are highly efficient in absorbing incident radiation despite the fluctuating and noisy environments in which they operate~\cite{doi:10.1126/science.1142188,10.1063/1.3002335,fei_nat_comm_19}.
+The coupling of molecular motion to exciton dynamics, which traditionally is viewed as a source of loss, can enhance energy transfer.
+Translating this idea to crystalline systems suggests that exciton-phonon quasiparticles, the solid-state analog of molecular vibronic states, may provide pathways that circumvent dissipative losses~\cite{toyozawa, PhysRevLett.94.027402, leturcq}.
 A signature of such excitations in molecular systems is the existence of periodic vibronic peaks in absorption spectra~\cite{harris}.
 Recent advances in layered semiconducting devices have shown early promise in realizing analogous phenomena in photodiodes~\cite{PhononData}.